 Why don't you install our client, have a go and let us know if you need any help?

 We're providing a privacy friendly file management tools available for anyone regardless of their financial status.
 We truly believe that privacy is one of the crucial human rights and everyone deserves to have it.
 We are already providing a generous package for free which is subsidized by users who decided to support us by choosing our paid offerings.

-Staying compliant with S3 is not a trivial task, however by doing so we can provide a solution which is open, compatible with multiple providers and without a vendor lock-in.
-Since S3 wasn't designed with E2E encryption in mind, we've combined it with Rclone crypt and provide it to you as a convenient package with a modern UI and seamless user experience.
+Staying compliant with S3 and other protocols is not a trivial task, however by doing so we can provide a solution which is open, compatible with multiple providers and without a vendor lock-in.
+Since most protocols weren't designed with E2E encryption in mind, we've combined it with Rclone crypt and provide it to you as a convenient package with a modern UI and seamless user experience.

 We've excluded advertisement from our business model, so you can be sure we'll never sell your data... and with our operational model we have very limited abilities to gather any data about you anyway.

 Our short-term plan is to further improve S3Drive (roadmap) and make it as seamless to use as if encryption wasn't there.
 Long-term plans include collaboration tools, support for different clouds, improved background processing and encrypted email.

 In order to protect your privacy you need to enable E2E encryption which is entirely free and based on an open encryption protocol introduced by Rclone.

 Once you enable encryption your files are securely encrypted before leaving your device and your storage provider has no technical ability to know what's inside of your file.